ilanschnell/bitarray/doc/sparse_compression.rst

 the population and decides which block type to use to encode the following bits.
 Once the first block is written, the algorithm moves on to inspecting the remaining population, and so on.
-This way, a large bitarray with densly and sparsely populated areas will be compressed efficiently using different block types.
+This way, a large bitarray with densely and sparsely populated areas will be compressed efficiently using different block types.

 The binary blob consists of a header which encodes the bit-endianness and the